 UEFA Europa League Records & Stats

-The most successful side in the Europa League are Sevilla, having won it five times.
+The most successful side in the Europa League are Sevilla, having won it six times.

 Radamel Falcao is the competition’s top scorer, with 30 goals from the group stages to the final.